 Welcome to Boughton Leigh Junior School and to our website where you will find a range of information, policies, and news.

-In addition to this we run an additional SEND Provision for up to 8 pupils with an EHCP identifying primary needs in Communication and Interaction, and/ or ASD.
-Within the provision, pupils can have fluid access to mainstream school yet benefit from the support and knowledge of the Specialist Team within the unit.
-Admission to this is through a County Panel.
+In addition to this we run an additional SEND Provision for up to 8 pupils who's EHCPs identify primary needs in Communication and Interaction, and/ or ASD.
+Within the provision, pupils benefit from the support and knowledge of the Specialist Team yet still have access to our mainstream setting and their allocated class.
+Admission to this is only through the local authority's Higher Needs Panel.

-We also offer before and after school wrap around care through our friendly KidZone (formerly Jolly Brollies), as well as a wide range of clubs run by staff (please note that clubs run in year groupings due to COVID 19).
+We also offer before and after school wrap around care through our friendly KidZone as well as a wide range of clubs run by staff (please note that clubs are still currently restricted to year groups due to COVID 19).

 Please enjoy browsing our website and if there is anything we can do to improve, then please leave a message on the contact page...you may even like to consider being part of our school Parent-Teacher Association (PTA), or maybe offer to volunteer to hear readers; or for those of you wishing to support in the running of the school...you may like to look out for opportunities to join our Governing Body.
 In whatever way you can help, we would love to hear from you!